sdl-research/hyp/README.md

 machine translation and other tree-based models, as well as in logic and weighted logic programming.

-This library and the `Hyp*` command line tools provide data structures for hypergraphs as well as many algorithms: `compose`, `project`, `invert`, the shortest path algorithm, the inside and outside algorithm, and more.
+This library and the `hyp` command line tools provide data structures for hypergraphs as well as many algorithms: `compose`, `project`, `invert`, `union`, `concatenate`, the shortest path algorithm, the inside and outside algorithm, and more.
 In addition, it provides functionality to optimize hypergraph feature weights from training data.

 ## Documentation